Altinn/altinn-studio-docs/content/app/app-dev-course/modul1/_index.en.md

 {{% notice info %}}
 As an app developer you will in some cases have to create a data model for a service yourself.
-You will then be able to use the data modeling tool in Altinn Studio (launching Spring 2022), or use an existing data model as a starting point and edit it in for example Visual Studio or a text editing program of your own choosing.
+You will then be able to use the data modelling tool in Altinn Studio (launching Spring 2022), or use an existing data model as a starting point and edit it in for example Visual Studio or a text editing program of your own choosing.
 {{% /notice %}}